polterguy/magic/backend/files/etc/www/README.md

 Internally the resolver simply uses the **[io.file.mixin]** slot to combine HTML files with Hyperlambda codebehind files.
 You can also inject component files from your Hyperlambda codebehind using your own **[io.file.mixin]** invocations, to recursively build your HTML.
+The HTML substitution process from lambda objects is as follows.

+1. If your lambda node has a value, this value is returned and this value becomes the substitution value in your HTML.
+2. If your lambda node does not have a value, the node is executed assumed to be a lambda object, and whatever the execution of your lambda node returns becomes your substitution value.

+## Example usage of Hyperlambda codebehind file

 Below is an example of an HTML file that dynamically substitutes parts of its HTML by invoking Hyperlambda lambda objects from its codebehind file.

-## Example usage of Hyperlambda codebehind file

 **/index.html**